LeonardusHutabarat-Projects/playwright-dotnet/README.md

 ### Challenges

 The biggest challenge is to get to know Microsoft Visual Studio 2022 Community Edition.
 The layout and the shortcuts, not to mention anything else, are different and I had to learn them since the start of writing the technical assessment.
 How to solve this challenge?
-I googled a lot.
+I googled it a lot.

 The other challenge, albeit mini, is to brush up on my C# language.
 How to solve this challenge?
-I googled a lot as well.
+I googled it a lot as well.

 One website that helped me a lot is [StackOverflow][Source4].